nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

 The override by inst type is just has the same fashion as the by type override.

-We has another array to stored those overriden information
+We has another array to stored those overriden information The uvm_factory_override class is an object that has information of original class and the overriden class
 {% highlight verilog %}
 class uvm_default_factory extends uvm_factory;
    protected uvm_factory_override m_type_overrides[$];